danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 }
 ```

-The breakthrough was realizing that different types of navigation needed different treatment:

-- **User clicks a link**: Create a new history entry with `pushState`
-- **Browser back/forward**: Don't create additional entries (just navigate)
-- **Initial page load**: Don't push state (the browser already has an entry)

 ## Problem 3: Deep Links

-Just when I thought I had routing figured out, I discovered that direct URL access was broken.
-If a user bookmarked `/about` or typed `/contact` directly into their browser, they'd get an error.
-But here's the twist: it didn't matter whether the route was valid or not.
-Even typing `/about` (a perfectly valid route in my router) failed, because the request never reached my router at all.

-The web server received the request first, looked for `/about.html`, didn't find it, and served a generic 404 error.
+Then I discovered that direct URL access was broken.
+If a user bookmarked `/about` or typed `/contact` directly into their browser, they'd get an error, because the request never reached the router.
+The web server received the request, looked for `/about.html`, didn't find it, and served a generic 404 error.
 The vanilla router never got a chance to run.
 This is the fundamental challenge of client-side routing on static hosts: you need to convince the hosting provider to serve `index.html` for ALL paths, letting your router decide what to do with them.

-This was solved by adding a 404.html page to intercept failed requests and capture the intended URL:
+This was solved by adding a 404.html page to intercept failed requests and capture the intended URL in [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
+The `basePath` import handles deployment to subdirectories like GitHub Pages, explained in [Problem 5](#problem-5-deployment-path):

 ```html
 <!-- 404.html - SPA fallback -->